MGantz22/Factory.Solution/README.md

-# PROJECT NAME
+# Factory Management

 #### By Mitchell Gantz

-An application to track students and courses for a fictional university.
+An application to track engineers and machines for a fictional factory.

 ## Technologies Used